 + PRO: Free education

-Irish schools are free to attend for locals and expats alike, and the country's education system is considered to be of exceptional quality.
+Irish schools are free to attend for both locals and expats, and the country's education system is considered to be of exceptional quality.
+Ireland ranks highly in reading, mathematics and science performance among 15-year-olds, making it a solid choice for families.

 + PRO: Teaching is in English

-Unlike in many other popular expat destinations, Ireland is an English-speaking country and therefore, with very few exceptions, public education is completely in English.
-This limits the need to shell out for the high fees of an international school.
+Unlike many other popular expat destinations, Ireland is an English-speaking country.
+Public education is completely in English, so you don't have to worry about language barriers or the high fees of international schools.

 Weather in Dublin